 In 2022, Oakdale City Council adopted Ordinance 883, which incorporates requirements about electric vehicle charging infrastructure into the City’s Code Book.
 The changes of the City Code Book include Chapter 25, Articles 6, 11, 12, 13, 14, 15 and 18.

-Residents and businesses looking for additional direction about adding charging station infrastructure to their property may refer to the Electric Vehicle Charging Infrastructure Guidelines, a document compiled by City staff.
-The intent of the document is to support private and public infrastructure that accommodates use of EVs.
+Are you thinking about adding EV charging infrastructure?
+Residents and businesses looking for additional information about the process may refer to the Electric Vehicle Charging Infrastructure Guidelines, a document compiled by City staff intended to support private and public infrastructure that accommodates use of EVs.
 It also reflects best practices from a variety of regional and national sources.
 The guidelines are encouraged but not required and are subject to change as technological advances evolve charging infrastructure for EVs.

 EV Resources for Residents